codemanas/cm-blocks-docs/docs/icon-box.md

 ## Introduction
-The Icon Box WordPress plugin that creates attractive boxes on your website.
-These boxes can include custom icons, headings, paragraphs, and buttons.
+The CM Icon Box WordPress block that creates attractive info / icon boxes on your website.
+These boxes include custom icons, headings, paragraphs, and buttons.
 You can choose your own icons from the CM Icon feature, while the headings, paragraphs, and buttons are built-in features of WordPress.

 ## Use Icon Box
 To use Our blocks, use the <b>+</b> button and search for "CM Icon Box" to access the block.This will insert a default box consisting of icon, heading, paragraph and button.